What do you know when hit with a software audit?

-With the increased incidence of software vendor audits during the last year you are lucky if you have so far avoided this fate.
+With the increased incidence of software audits from vendors during the last year, you are lucky if you have so far avoided this fate.
 But, when you are suddenly and unexpectedly hit with one, what should you do?

 Well, the first thing is, in the words of Dad’s Army stalwart Corporal Jones and Hitchhikers guide to the galaxy book cover, “Don’t Panic!”
 You will usually have time to plan your response, but if this the first audit you have received what is the right response?
 Based on our experience of helping clients defend a software audit we would recommend a 5 stage approach:

 - Governance and control – establish your team very early on in the engagement and identify and assign key roles and responsibilities.
-If you are using the services of a 3rd party to help, a critical step is the appointment of a single point of contact for this 3rd party.
+If you are using the services of a 3rd party to help (such as an Audit Defense Service), a critical step is the appointment of a single point of contact for this 3rd party.
 The key tasks that need to be executed and timescales need to be agreed together with the frequency and methods of reviewing progress.

 - Communication – understand how, when and who will be communicating with the vendor.
 An additional consideration, at an early stage, is how a message is to be distributed throughout your organization that a state of “communication lock-down” exists between you and vendor until further notice and that any and all communication must come through the engagement team.